Sibylla of Jerusalem: Childhood

-While it is unknown why Stephen backed out of the arrangement "disgracefully and foully", (Note: "Turpiter and immunde") it is possible that he and Amalric could not agree on what power he would hold as Sibylla's husband.
-As Amalric already had a son, Baldwin, and could have still had a healthy son with his wife Maria at this time, Stephen realized that he was not guaranteed to inherit anything, thus backing out.
+While it is unknown why Stephen backed out of the arrangement "disgracefully and foully", it is possible that he and Amalric could not agree on what power he would hold as Sibylla's husband.
+As Amalric already had a son, Baldwin, and could have still had a healthy son with his wife Maria at this time, Stephen realized that he was not guaranteed to inherit anything.
 It is also possible that Stephen, knowing of Agnes and Amalric's annulment, grew to worry about Sibylla's legitimacy.